-The fourth set of personal and professional expectations relates to social networks-a critical issue for 21St century counselors.
-Students who use social networking sites (e.g., Facebook, Twitter, and so forth) and other forms of electronic communication should be mindful of how their communication may be perceived by clients, colleagues, faculty, and other mental health professionals.
+The fourth set of personal and professional expectations relates to social networks - a critical issue for 21st century counselors.
+Students who use social networking sites (e.g., Facebook and Twitter) and other forms of electronic communication should be mindful of how their communication may be perceived by clients, colleagues, faculty, and other mental health professionals.
 As such, students should not post visual or printed material that may be deemed inappropriate for a professional counselor.
 To this end, students should set all security settings to "private" and should avoid posting information or photos that could jeopardize their professional image.
-Students should consider limiting the amount of personal information posted on these sites and should never include clients.
-Students also should not include undergraduate or graduate students for whom they are currently serving as an instructor as part of their social network, since doing so constitutes a boundary violation.
-Additionally, any information that might lead to the identification of a client or represent a violation of client confidentiality is a breach of the ethical standards that govern the practice of counselors, psychologists and mental health professionals in training.
+Students should consider limiting the amount of personal information posted on these sites and should never include clients as part of their social network.
+Students also should not include undergraduate or graduate students for whom they are currently serving as an instructor as part of their social network, which would constitute a boundary violation.
+Additionally, any information that might lead to the identification of a client or represent a violation of client confidentiality is a breach of the ethical standards that govern the practice of clinical mental health counselors in training.
 Engaging in these types of actions could result in dismissal from the program.